 Albacore are top carnivores, preying on schooling stocks such as sardine, anchovy, and squid.
 They eat an enormous amount of food to fuel their high metabolism, sometimes consuming as much as 25 percent of their own weight every day.
 Larger species of billfish, tuna, and sharks eat albacore.

 Albacore tuna are metallic, dark blue on the back with dusky to silvery white coloration along the sides of the belly.
 They have exceptionally long pectoral fins, which are at least half the length of their body.
 The edge of the tail fin is white.

-Scientists from NOAA’s Southwest and Pacific Islands Fisheries Science Centers participate in the International Scientific Committee for Tuna and Tuna-like Species in the North Pacific Ocean, which assesses the North Pacific albacore stock.
-The Secretariat of the Pacific Community conducts stock assessments of the South Pacific albacore stock.
-The United States reviews and critiques these assessments as a member of the Western and Central Pacific Fisheries Commission.
+Pacific albacore are divided into two separate stocks, the North Pacific and the South Pacific stock.
+Scientists from NOAA’s Southwest and Pacific Islands Fisheries Science Centers participate in the International Scientific Committee for Tuna and Tuna-like Species in the North Pacific Ocean (ISC) , which assesses the North Pacific albacore stock.
+The Secretariat of the Pacific Community (SPC) conducts stock assessments of the South Pacific albacore stock.
+The United States reviews and critiques these assessments as a member of the Western and Central Pacific Fisheries Commission .

 Scientists estimate that both the North and South Pacific albacore stocks are above target population levels.
-They last assessed North Pacific albacore in 2011.
-South Pacific albacore was most recently assessed in 2011 and, although there were uncertainties in the assessment, scientists are reasonably certain the stock was above target levels.
+They last assessed North Pacific albacore in 2011 and the stock was not overfished or subject to overfishing.
+South Pacific albacore was most recently assessed in 2012 and, although there were uncertainties in the assessment, scientists are reasonably certain the stock was above target levels.

 Southwest Fisheries Science Center scientists are working with the American Fishermen’s Research Foundation on monitoring programs and other research efforts to improve knowledge of the biology and migration of North Pacific albacore in the waters off the U.S. Pacific coast.